zikriyeurkmezcengiz/ai-agents-for-beginners/README.md

 ### To run the code of this course

-This course has code examples that use these service for Models:
+This course has code examples on each lesson that has a `code_samples` foled.
+This code uses these service for Models:

 - [Github Models](https://aka.ms/ai-agents-beginners/github-models) - Free / Limited
 - [Azure AI Foundry](https://aka.ms/ai-agents-beginners/ai-foundry) - Azure Account Required